 5000kmof railway track owned by Kereta Api

 Our rail and digital specialists are excited to be working on this city shaping project.
 It will have real-world and tangible outcomes that will improve the city and people’s lives.
-A true transport shaping project, it will bring greater levels of service and capacity improvement and enhance the overall passenger travelling experience. ”Gareth G Jones Infrastructure and Urban Rail Leader, Indonesia
+A true transport shaping project, it will bring greater levels of service and capacity improvement and enhance the overall passenger travelling experience. ”Gareth G Jones Infrastructure and Urban Rail Leader, Canada

 Replicating a 200km network to assess operational issues and inform future investment